You are here

 Outside the store, the RORCv6 POS system has allowed integration of each grocer’s e-commerce program.
 All retailers using it have access to Rosie’s e-commerce suite, which includes web and mobile shopping apps for consumers, order fulfillment tools, digital marketing services and data analytics.
 The grocers’ recently added third-party loyalty programs also integrate seamlessly with the system.

-Although the new software required Lin’s and Macey’s to retrain their staff, the process was quick, allowing time to develop employees in areas outside of software training, said Ashlee Johnston, manager of Associate Food Stores (AFS).
+Although the new software required Lin’s and Macey’s to retrain their staff, the process was quick, allowing time to develop employees in areas outside of software training, said Ashlee Johnston, manager of Associated Food Stores (AFS).

 Macey's and Lin's are members of Salt Lake City-based AFS.
 Macey’s operates 12 stores, and Lin’s Fresh Market operates seven.